raschild6/blocksworld_problem/README.md

 Where the "next-state-i" Variable is compared with all the Concept nested within "old-state-i".
 (This is because I have not found a better way I think)
-This is the reason for the NotLink built that way within the first rule.
+This is the reason for the NotLink built that way within the second rule.
 It should extract the ConceptNode states from the ListLinks which corresponds to the relative "old-states-i" variable but I don't know how to do it.
 I also don't know if this is conceptually correct.

 I haven't achieved a satisfactory result in either of the two implementations yet.